EXPLORE THIS STORY

 Omission of French absence from negotiations

-Apparent neutrality masking a pro-multilateral framing
+Apparent neutrality masking pro-multilateral framing

 Discover how another country covers this same story.